d-uzlov/k8s-homelab/snippets/misc.md

 2. Press "Clear host cache".
 3. Then close and re-launch chrome.

+# Disable HSTS in chrome

+Type `thisisunsafe` when the "Certificate error" page is open.

 # Strange warning in pve console

 Message from syslogd@pve at Mar 28 00:48:39 ...